mbbu/Plasmodium_falciparum/REPORT.md

 ````
 The snpEff annotation gives three files as output; vcf file[click here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/Results_snapshots/Annotated_snps.png) , txt file[click here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/snpEff_genes.txt) and html [click here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/snpEff_summary.html)
 ## Population structure: PCA
 We then investigated population structure using principal components analysis.Examing population structure can give us a great deal of insight into the history and origin of populations.
-To perform a PCA on our cichlids data, we used plink -version (1.9).
+To perform a PCA on our snp.ann.vcf data, we used plink -version (1.9).
 The following are the steps we took;
 ### 1.Linkage pruning
 One of the major assumptions of PCA is that the data we use is indpendent, so as a first step, we need to prune our dataset of variants that are in linkage.
 We begun by creating a directory were we carried out all the steps necessary for pca analysis.
-The script we used to do linkage pruning is [here]().When complete, it will write out two files cichlids.prune.in[click here]() and cichlids.prune.out[click here]().
+The script we used to do linkage pruning is [here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_scripts/plunsit.sh).When complete, it will write out two files cichlids.prune.in[click here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_results/cichlids.prune.in) and cichlids.prune.out[click here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_results/cichlids.prune.out).
 The first one is a list of sites which fell below our linkage threshold - i.e. those we should retain.
 The other file is the opposite of this.
 ### 2.Perform a PCA
-Next we rerun plink with a few additional arguments to get it to conduct a PCA.[click here]() for the script we used.The output gave us a series of new files which; three plink binary [bim](),[bed](),[fam]() files and two PCA output cichlids.eigenval[click here]() cichlids.eigenvec[click here]()
+Next we rerun plink with a few additional arguments to get it to conduct a PCA.[click here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_scripts/pca.sh) for the script we used.The output gave us a series of new files which; three plink binary [bim](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_results/cichlids_pca.bim),[bed](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_results/cichlids_pca.bed),[fam](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_results/cichlids_pca.fam) files and two PCA output cichlids.eigenval[click here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_results/cichlids_pca.eigenval) cichlids.eigenvec[click here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_results/cichlids_pca.eigenvec)
 ### 3.Plotting the PCA output
 We then turned to R to plot the analysis we have produced!
 We first moved the plink output (the two PCA output) into the working directory,then loaded the tidyverse package.